 Cloaked: A Short Story

 The military hover jet cut through swirling snowflakes, rocking against gusts of wind like a cradle.
-The full cargo nets hanging from the dark walls clanked, metal on metal.
+Full cargo nets hanging from the dark walls clanked, metal on metal.
 The sharp noise stabbed at Miren’s ears just as the wintery air bit into her bare arms.
 With every sway of the black aircraft, cuffs dug into bruised wrists.
 She cringed.

 “Too tight?”
 The voice was almost too quiet to hear over the roar of the thrusters.